F4sta/asta_SkinChanger/README.md

   * Age: 17
   * Intrests: Programming, Games
-  * Main Language: Python and Hungarian (:
+  * Languages: Python and Hungarian (:

 <p align="right">(<a href="#readme-top">back to top</a>)</p>